hirosystems/docs/docs/build-apps/authentication.md

 An app and authenticator, such as [the Stacks Wallet](https://www.hiro.so/wallet/install-web), communicate during the authentication flow by passing back and forth two tokens.
 The requesting app sends the authenticator an `authRequest` token.
 Once a user approves authentication, the authenticator responds to the app with an `authResponse` token.

-These tokens are are based on [a JSON Web Token (JWT) standard](https://tools.ietf.org/html/rfc7519) with additional support for the `secp256k1` curve used by Bitcoin and many other cryptocurrencies.
+These tokens are based on [a JSON Web Token (JWT) standard](https://tools.ietf.org/html/rfc7519) with additional support for the `secp256k1` curve used by Bitcoin and many other cryptocurrencies.
 They are passed via URL query strings.

 See the [`authRequest`](#authrequest-payload-schema) and [`authResponse`](#authresponse-payload-schema) payload schemas below for more details about what data they contain.